 Orthotics are designed to reduce or control abnormal motion of the foot.
 Typically, foot-related pain will occur when the foot is attempting to compensate for an abnormal alignment of the foot or lower leg.
-These compensations will manifest themselves into a variety of ailments including: plantar fasciitis, metatarsalgia, sesamoiditis, hammertoes, neuromas, shin splints (anterior tibial tendinitis), arch pain, sciatica, patella fermoral syndrome, corns, calluses, early arthritic changes and so forth.
+These compensations will manifest themselves into a variety of ailments including: plantar fasciitis, metatarsalgia, sesamoiditis, hammertoes, neuromas, shin splints (anterior tibial tendinitis), arch pain sciatica, patella for moral syndrome, corns, calluses, early arthritic changes and so forth.
 A misaligned foot can cause an endless array of secondary problems.

 You can benefit from custom orthotics if you’re suffering from:

 Most definitely!
-Grocery stores and drugstores often sell Off-the-shelf (OTS) devices and insoles.
+Grocery stores and drugstores often sell off-the-shelf (OTS) devices and insoles.
 These can range from full-length memory foam insoles to small gel heel cups.
-They come in a variety of shapes, sizes and colours and usually have a “scientific”-looking brochure enclosed with them.
+They come in a variety of shapes, sizes and colours and usually have a “scientific” looking brochure enclosed with them.
 Do not be fooled by the fancy marketing.
-OTC insoles are generic and are only marginally better than the original insoles that came with your shoes.
-OTS insoles are NOT the same as a custom orthotic.
-Orthotics are made to the specific properties of your foot.
-They are designed to realign and/or accommodate your foot deformity or misalignment and no one else's.
-Perhaps the only downsides of a plaster cast custom orthotic is the time required to create the orthotics and if a patient doesn't have a lot of control of their foot, it might be difficult for them to hold still.
-It can take anywhere between 3 to 6 weeks for your othotics to be delivered.
+OTS insoles are generic and are only marginally better than the original insoles that came with your shoes.
+OTS insoles are not the same as custom orthotics.
+Orthotics are made to the specific properties and shape of your foot.
+They are designed to realign and/or accommodate your foot deformity or misalignment.
+Custom-made orthotics are made to your unique foot profile.
+Once a plaster mould has been taken of your foot it generally takes 2 to 3 weeks for your orthotics to be manufactured.

 Benefits of Plaster Cast Custom Orthotics

-Book an appointment to discuss having custom orthotics designed and fitted just for you.
+Contact us or book an appointment online to discuss having custom orthotics designed and fitted just for you.